After Life Season 2 Release Date of Netflix | Cast, plot, trailer - Mash Viral

 What is After Life about?

-After Life follows misanthropic newspaper journalist Tony (Gervais), who learns to deal with his wife’s death after saying that he says and does what he wants, whatever the consequences.
+After Life follows misanthropic newspaper journalist Tony (Gervais), who learns to deal with it after his wife’s death by deciding to say and do whatever he wants, whatever the consequences.

 Tony becomes depressed and suicidal after his beloved Lisa (Kerry Godliman) dies of breast cancer and tries to turn to a rude and destructive personality, but is undermined by the kindness of his fellow human beings.

-Although the topic is fairly extensive, the sitcom was praised as both moving and funny.
+Although the topic is fairly extensive, the sitcom has been praised as both moving and funny.

 Who will be in the second season of After Life?